ourcodingclub/SEECC-workshop/README.md

-# Joing University of Edinburgh & University of Aberdeen coding workshop
+# Joint University of Edinburgh & University of Aberdeen coding workshop

 You can check out the online tutorial here https://ourcodingclub.github.io/2017/03/20/seecc.html